-Edinburgh City v Annan Athletic
+Edinburgh City open play-off final lead over Annan

 Post update

-Charlie Barnes (Annan Athletic) wins a free kick in the defensive half.
+Cammy Logan (Edinburgh City) wins a free kick on the left wing.

 Post update

-Foul by Cameron Clark (Annan Athletic).
+Foul by Aidan Smith (Annan Athletic).

 Post update

-Ouzy See (Edinburgh City) wins a free kick in the attacking half.

-Attempt blocked.
-Callum Tapping (Edinburgh City) right footed shot from more than 35 yards is blocked.
+Attempt missed.
+Innes Murray (Edinburgh City) right footed shot from outside the box is close, but misses to the right.

-Dominic Docherty (Annan Athletic) wins a free kick in the defensive half.